GM07/Drone-cartographer/README.md

 ```
 If you are unable to start the script please run this command from the root of the project
 ```
-chmod +wx start.sh
+chmod u+x  start.sh
 ```
-Once the containers are done being created the web application will be accessible from http://localhost:8080/
+Once the containers are done being created the web application will be accessible from [http://localhost:8080/](http://localhost:8080/)